santoshtuniki/webRTC/SignalingPeerConnection/Readme.md

 - - - -

-21. SIGNALING server sends CLIENT1 the answer.
+21. SIGNALING server listens for the answer & sends CLIENT1 the answer.

 22. CLIENT1 takes the answer & hands it to the pc.setRemoteDescription.